Daniel-Abrecht/libttymultiplex/README.md

 If you want to create a new backend, see struct tym_i_backend in internal/backend.h for the libttymultiplex backend documentation.

+This library is thread safe.
+I wouldn't recommend using it with multiple threads though, because only one thread at a time can do anything in this library, so if you use it with more than one thread, it may end up being slower than just using one thread for everything would have been.

 This library is still in early development and it's API will probably still change slightly.
 There may also still be some bugs.